opensearch-project/documentation-website/_opensearch/search/highlight.md

 ## Highlighting options

-The following table describes the highlighting options you can set on a global or field level.
-Field level settings override global settings.
+The following table describes the highlighting options you can specify on a global or field level.
+Field-level settings override global settings.

 Option | Description
 :--- | :---
 type | Specifies the highlighter to use.
 Valid values are `unified`, `fvh`, and `plain`.
 Default is `unified`. fields | Specifies the fields to search for text to be highlighted.
 Supports wildcard expressions.
 If you use wildcards, only `text` and `keyword` fields are highlighted.
-For example, you can set `fields` to `my_field*` to include all `text` and `keyword` fields that start with the prefix `my_field`. force_source | Specifies to get field values for highlighting from the `_source` field rather than from stored field values.
+For example, you can set `fields` to `my_field*` to include all `text` and `keyword` fields that start with the prefix `my_field`. force_source | Specifies that field values for highlighting should be obtained from the `_source` field rather than from stored field values.
 Default is `false`. require_field_match | Specifies whether to highlight only fields that contain a search query match.
 Default is `true`.
 To highlight all fields, set this option to `false`. pre_tags | Specifies the HTML start tags for the highlighted text as an array of strings. post_tags | Specifies the HTML end tags for the highlighted text as an array of strings.